COVID: Germany introduces new measures to curb the pandemic | DW | 18.11.2021

 The plans include mandatory daily testing for employees and visitors of care homes, regardless of whether they have been vaccinated or not.

-They also include "3G" rules ("geimpft, genesen, getestet" — "vaccinated, recovered, tested") requiring people to show proof of full vaccination or recovery or a valid negative COVID test for workplaces and on public transport.
+They also include "3G" rules (geimpft, genesen, oder getestet — "vaccinated, recovered, or tested") requiring people to show proof of full vaccination or recovery or a valid negative COVID test for workplaces and on public transport.
 Work from home rules would also be reinstated.

+Nurses, especially those working in intensive care facilities, will receive a bonus and rapid antigen tests will remain free of charge for everyone.

 Measures will not include school closures, blanket travel restrictions, or mandatory vaccination.
 New legislation includes the introduction of strict penalties of up to five years in prison for forgers of coronavirus documents and certificates.
 The forging of vaccine passports has become a large problem in Germany, according to police who say such fake documents can be sold for up to €400 ($452).